lkno0705/ToxicF1Cac/final.md

 Becoming a fan starts with the adoption of a fan identity about a fan object, thus fandom can be a powerful of defining the self.
 The fan object can be anything that people can be fanatic about, this may be a simple object such as trains or a virtual asset such as a movie franchise.
 Therefore, by taking part in a fandom, people are expressing themselfs through an identity they've chosen for themselfs.
 As a result, fans may lead to see the fan object as an extension of themselfs and thus react personally threatened if the fan object is facing a threat such as accusations etc [@toxic_fandom].
 In addition to creating a strong part of their own identity, fans feel more connected or socialised through their fandom, as studies indicate, that even if fans don't interact with other members of a fan community, they still perceive themselfs as part of that community.
 Because of that, fans not only become personally invested in their fandom, they become socially invested as well [@toxic_fandom].

 As a result of the strong connection fans build up to their fan object, the time-frame in which this self identity has been chosen is also playing a role.
 As an example, many people build a fandom in their childhood about a tv series, franchise or sport, this often leads to them feeling entitled to having their fan object preserved as they deem acceptable.
 This behaviour is also called fan entitlement.
-A good example for this behaviour are the news movies and series in the Lord of the Rings and Star Wars franchises, as most fan communities of these franchises have been outraged about the new characters and story lines [@toxic_fandom].
+A good example for this behaviour are the news movies and series in the Lord of the Rings and Star Wars franchises, as most fan communities of these franchises have been outraged about the new characters and story lines, where many people claimed that this "ruined their childhood" [@toxic_fandom].

+From an economic point of view, fandom and fan cultures are seen as the ideal costumers.
+They are eager to get their hands on the newest products and they are stable with re-occuring purchases, since intense consumption is considered a part of the fan identity [@arouh_toxic_2020].

 ### Defining Toxic Fan behaviour